Learning effective dynamics from data-driven stochastic systems: Methods

 For the stochastic differential equations, the Kramers–Moyal formula \cite{Schuss2010TheoryAA} introduces the relationship between the short-term data and the coefficients.
 Specifically, consider the following data-driven stochastic differential equation

-where $z_t = (x_t,y_t)$ are variables in system (\ref{SDEMODEL}) and $\theta$ is a coefficient set of the parametric orthonormal basis functions.
-In this paper, we select Hermite polynomials as the basis function set $\mathbf{\Theta}(z)$.
+where $z_t = (x_t,y_t)$ are variables in system (\ref{SDEMODEL}) and $\theta$ is a coefficient set of the parametric orthonormal basis functions, shown in tables for the drift and the diffusion.
+In this paper, we select polynomials as the basis function set $\mathbf{\Theta}(z)=\{z^n,n\in \mathbb{N}\}$.
 Then, the following equations hold